 Wichita Falls is recognized for its annual Hotter ‘N Hell bike race, Sheppard Air Force Base, its friendly atmosphere, and quick, equidistant access to the Dallas/Fort Worth metroplex and Oklahoma City.
 WFISD serves most of the Wichita Falls community, including elementary-aged children on Sheppard Air Force Base.

 A hallmark of WFISD is its strong community support from private and public foundations.
-Generous financial support from the West Foundation, the Priddy Foundation, the Perkins/Prothro Foundation and the WFISD Foundation underwrite unique opportunities in WFISD for students and faculty.
+Generous financial support from the West Foundation, the Priddy Foundation and the WFISD Foundation underwrite unique opportunities in WFISD for students and faculty.
 These foundations provide classroom grants, funding for student activities and incentives for students and faculty.

 WFISD uses its own instructor-written curriculum that was created in 2013 by a team of its own teachers.
 It continues to be refined and adapted to promote high achievement.